 Slightly higher price point than some similar types of weapons.
 Scope is below-average quality, causing misses.

 Extremely easy to have success with this air rifle straight out of the box.
-Safety automatically engaged when you cock the gun.
-Makes use of .177 caliber ammo.
+Safety is automatically engaged when you cock the gun.
+Makes use of .177-caliber ammo.
 Provides muzzle velocity of 1,000 fps.
-4 x 32 scope included with the gun.
+A 4 x 32 scope is included with the gun.
 Works well for small-size game.

-Will want to upgrade to a better scope.
+Buyers will want to upgrade to a better scope.
 Loud.
-Air rifle may be too heavy for some users, causing inaccuracy.
+May be too heavy for some users, causing inaccuracy.

 A good air rifle can be used for target practice, vermin control, and small game hunting.
 It is also an easy-to-learn, affordable, and low-risk introduction to gun sports.

 You have enormous choice when selecting an air rifle – with different styles, calibers and firing mechanisms, it can be tough to make the right buying decision.